Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

 As a general rule, unless you're 100% stable and have no IBS symptoms whatsoever when you drink (either immediately or the following day), it's a safe assumption that alcohol in all forms is likely to cause GI troubles for you.
 Does this mean that you can never drink any alcohol at all ever again?
 It might - but it also might not.

 How you drink as well as what you drink could make quite a difference here.
-A single glass of wine enjoyed after a high soluble fiber meal or a dose of your Tummy Fiber may be very tolerable for you, especially on an occasional (instead of daily) basis.
+A single glass of wine enjoyed after a high soluble fiber meal or a dose of your soluble fiber supplement may be very tolerable for you, especially on an occasional (not daily) basis.
 Judging by reader feedback on this topic, white wine may be safer for IBS than red, and beer seems to be particularly problematic.

 Having a drink when you're feeling relaxed instead of harried can make a difference as well.
 On the other hand, a double martini on an empty stomach after a stressful day is practically guaranteed to cause trouble.

 If you do decide to take a chance with alcohol, please make sure to have at least one glass of water for each alcoholic drink.
 Alcohol is very dehydrating, and becoming even slightly dehydrated can seriously impact constipation and bloating.
-Even better, follow up your booze with actively helpful drinks like Fennel or Peppermint Tummy Teas.
+Even better, follow up your booze with actively helpful drinks like fennel or peppermint teas.

 On a happy note, cooking with alcohol is usually very tolerable, as the alcohol evaporates and any carbonation will totally dissipate.
 You'll be left with all of the flavor but none of the risk!

-IBS Diet Sneaky Sin #4 - Vitamin supplements (they're good for you, aren't they?)
+IBS Diet Sneaky Sin #4 - Vitamin supplements.
+Gotta be good for you, right?

 I'd like to take a multi-vitamin and multi-mineral supplement just to be sure that I'm getting the nutrients I need.
 But every time I take my vitamin pills I feel worse, not better.
 What's going on?